Jerthade/SteelHorseCoin/README.md

 ## Use the following instructions to compile a daemon for Ubuntu Server 18.04.

+To set up the dns seed node, the parameter can be directly specified in chainparam.cpp about line 224

+vSeeds.push_back(CDNSSeedData("someaddress.com or IP addy", "someaddress.com"));

 ### 1. Update your Ubuntu machine.

 ' sudo apt-get update sudo apt-get upgrade '